 Next up I split out ./parts/ into:

-This essentially means I can define the entire structure of the site by the file/folder structure inside ./parts/pages/.
+./parts/assets/ for the standard assets, ie: header/footer./parts/pages/ for the non-standard things, ie: body sections./parts/pages/.
 With this I ripped apart each of my hand-crafted files, throwing a single header and footer into ./parts/assets/header.html and ./parts/assets/footer.html, respectively, and leaving all the lonely body sections in-place in ./parts/pages/index.html and the like.

 Then it was finally time to get to writing a script.
 My initial idea was that I would iterate through every page in ./parts/pages/, touch a new file of the appropriate name and in the appropriate place under ./site/, then append all the pieces (header, body, footer) and move onto the next.
 Sadly I got stuck trying to figure out how to get a good handle on the 'old' file's relative position, in order to figure out the relative position the new file needed to be created in.
 I figured I could do something like cut up the path and grep through the parent folders, but that seemed like a terrible hack.
 Thankfully I realized I could solve things a lot easier by just cp-ing the pages over and editing them in-place.